-At the recent launch of Touchpoints 5 at BAFTA I was given just 15 minutes to explain my personal take on the future of data and information.
+At the the launch of Touchpoints 5 at BAFTA in 2015, I was given just 15 minutes to explain my personal take on the future of data and information.
 You can download the actual charts from the IPA website.
 Meanwhile I have adapted what I said at the event into the blog below.
 I also wrote a piece specifically on the origins and evolution of the Touchpoints survey (yes I was there at the birth) which you can find here

 The Future of Data and Information..?